johnnewcombe/econet-simple-server/PROTOCOL.md

 ### Function Code 1

-A requests with the function code set to 1 is a request to save a file.
+A request with the function code set to 1 is a request to save a file.
 With System and Atom computers this call is made following a *SAVE command line request (Function Code 0).
 The BBC and later computers interpret the parameters to a *SAVE command internally and will enter the protocol by issuing a save with function code se to 1.